tsubery/elon/README.md

 vSeeds.emplace_back("dnsseed.emzy.de"); // Stephan Oeste
 vSeeds.emplace_back("seed.bitcoin.wiz.biz"); // Jason Maurice
 ````
-They can easily collude and send some wallets of their choosing to a subnetwork under their complete control but this is besides the point of this paragraph.
+Because no one bothered implementing [partition detection](https://paulkernfeld.com/2016/01/15/bitcoin-cap-theorem.html), they can easily collude and send some wallets of their choosing to a subnetwork under their complete control but this is besides the point of this paragraph.
 Activists can follow the pattern of soliciting addresses but more aggressively.
 Soliciting is much cheaper computationally than generating the responses so it's a more effective way of attacking the network than simply opening connections.
-In order to solicit addresses a client needs to complete a proper handshake.
-Client connects to a server, must send a version message then wait for a similar version message from server.
-Then it can send several signaling messages coordinating supported features followed by verack message.
-Server does the same and connection is considered [SuccsefullyConnected](https://github.com/bitcoin/bitcoin/blob/55a156fca08713b020aafef91f40df8ce4bc3cae/src/net_processing.cpp#L2648).
-Latest version as of writing is 70016.
+##### The protocol
+In order to initiate a bitcoin conneciton the following has to occur in order after tcp connection is established.
+1. Client sends Version message.
+2. Server sends Version message.
+3. Server & client optionally sends messages to signal feature support
+4. Client & Server send Verack (version acknoledgement).

+At this point the connection is considered [SuccsefullyConnected](https://github.com/bitcoin/bitcoin/blob/55a156fca08713b020aafef91f40df8ce4bc3cae/src/net_processing.cpp#L2648) and the client may send Getaddr message in order to request list of peers.
 Every message is wrapped in header containing magic number that indicates network (main/test etc), checksum & message size.
 Since the C++ code can be difficult to read, i use the python test suite for reference about message types.
 For example, this is how a [version message](https://github.com/bitcoin/bitcoin/blob/b34bf2b42caaee7c8714c1229e877128916d914a/test/functional/test_framework/messages.py#L1018) can be constructed.